intel/ai-reference-models/README.md

 </a>
 <a href="https://www.bestpractices.dev/projects/8925"><img src="https://www.bestpractices.dev/projects/8925/badge"></a>

+# Deprecation Notice

+The Intel® AI Reference Models project has reached the end of its development.
+The v3.4.0 is the last release with new features.
+The project will be archived in March 2026.
+Until then, only critical vulnerabilities (CVEs) will be fixed.
+Starting with the release v3.4.1, no new features will be added.
+The user may refer to the links to pre-trained models, sample scripts, best practices, and step-by-step tutorials in the [Intel® Extension for PyTorch*](https://github.com/intel/intel-extension-for-pytorch) and [Intel® Extension for OpenXLA*](https://github.com/intel/intel-extension-for-openxla) projects as alternatives.

+Thanks to all the contributors and users who supported this project!

 # Intel® AI Reference Models

 This repository contains **links to pre-trained models, sample scripts, best practices, and step-by-step tutorials** for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors and Intel® Data Center GPUs.